Simple-Automation-Testing/process-rerun/readme.md

   getReruner(obj) params
   @{everyCycleCallback} function, will execute after full cycle done, before next cycle
   @{maxSessionCount} number, for example we have hub for 10 browsers, so maxSessionCount equal 10
-  @{specRerunCount} number, hom many times will reruned failed processes
+  @{attemptsCount} number, hom many times will reruned failed processes
   @{stackAnalize} function, if stack trace includes some math this process will not go to rerun scope */ const cycleCB = () => console.log('Cycle done')